vokter/vokter/README.md

 Because different documents can have different languages, which require specialized stemmers and stop-word filters to be used, the language must be obtained.
 Unlike the Content-Type, which is often provided as a HTTP header when fetching the document, the Accept-Language is not for the most part.
 Instead, Argus infers the language from the document content using a language detector algorithm based on Bayesian probabilistic models and N-Grams, developed by Nakatani Shuyo, Fabian Kessler, Francois Roland and Robert Theis.

 Stemmer classes and stop-word files, both from the Snowball project, follow the plugin paradigm, similarly to the Reader classes.
 This means that both can be changed during runtime and Argus will be updated without requiring a restart.
-Moreover, like the Reader classes, Stemmer classes are stored in on-heap memory cache for 5 seconds before being invalidated.
+Moreover, like the Reader classes, Stemmer classes are cached for 5 seconds before being invalidated to avoid repeated instancing for consecutive stems of documents with the same language (for example, English).

 To ensure a concurrent architecture, where multiple parsing calls should be performed in parallel, Argus will instance multiple parsers when deployed and store them in a blocking queue.
 The number of parsers corresponds to the number of cores available in the machine where Argus was deployed to.